madprops/youloop/README.md

 rand 3

-max % is 9.9
+rand % is between 0 and 9.9

-max duration is 60
+rand duration is between 0.25 and 10

 Then you just run this program